pspiagicw/blog/content/posts/the-wierdest-mode-in-emacs-mpd-mode.md

 draft = false
 +++

+> Note: The user has switched to `neovim` since writing this post.
+The information may not be up-to-date

 Considering Emacs has a lot of inbuilt functionality , existence of this mode is not a suprise.

 If you don't know  about MPC-Mode , this mode  allows us to control , manage and restructure your music database